priobike/priobike-simulator/README.md

 Open `localhost:8000` in the browser.

 In the priobike app.
-Navigate to internal settings -> "Simulator nutzen" -> Accept in Simulator -> Confirm in app.
+Navigate to internal settings -> "Simulator nutzen" -> accept in Simulator -> confirm in app settings.
-When using a speedsensor make sure to select "Speed Sensor Daten" in the "Ortung" setting.
+When using a speedsensor make sure to select "Speed Sensor Daten" in the "Ortung" setting in the internal settings of the app.
-Select a route and start riding.
+Then simply select a route and start riding.
+The simulator will start the ride as soon as the first positions arrive from the app.

 ## API and CLI
 ### MQTT messages sent between simulator and app: